ThaoThai/Bon-Appesweet/README.md

 # SchedBook
-Creating a website that aims to help college students better organize their class schedule.
+A website that aims to better help college students organize their class schedule.